Easy Greek Salad

 Make it a Meal

-You can enjoy this salad as a starter, side, main course, or prepare a feast by adding more dishes!
-I love to serve the following recipes alongside my Greek salads.
+You can enjoy this salad as a starter, side, main course, or prepare a full meal by adding more dishes!
+I love to serve the following recipes alongside my Greek salad.
 You will too!

 4.5 from 2 votes